unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Potion, common_

-When you drink this potion, you gain a climbing speed equal to your walking speed for 1 hour.
+When you drink this potion, your hands and feet grow spider-like grips.
+You gain a climbing speed equal to your walking speed for 1 hour.
 During this time, you have advantage on Strength (Physique) checks you make to climb.
 The potion is separated into brown, silver, and gray layers resembling bands of stone.
 Shaking the bottle fails to mix the colors.

-### Injection of Giant Strength
+### Vial of Giant Strength

 _Potion, rarity varies_